 ipRGCs – Melanopsin and its Role in Causing Pain

 So, what stimulates these intrinsically photosensitive retinal ganglion cells to produce the harmful photopigment melanopsin?
 An excellent study performed at Harvard University put migraine subjects into a dark room and then sequentially exposed them to light at various wavelengths to ascertain their effects10.
-The findings essentially cemented the pathway for treating photophobia.
+The findings essentially cemented the pathway to a light management solution for people with photophobia.
 Light in the blue, amber, and red spectrum all increased head pain associated with a migraine attack.
 Light in the low green spectrum (510-520 nm) actually soothed head pain for those subjects with migraine.

-How to Best Treat and Relieve Light Sensitivity
+How to Best Manage Light & Light Sensitivity

 Given there’s a large understanding around the cause of light sensitivity, there appears to exist a clear pathway to treat it.
 It is not always practical, or even possible, for a person suffering an acute migraine attack to find a dark room.
 Life doesn’t stop, and neither do normal activities of daily living.
 Imagine for a moment being on a busy interstate on a bright sunny day when a migraine attack suddenly occurs, or having to complete an important project for work, staring for hours at a computer screen, or having to go pick up your children from school.
 Logically, the ideal form of treatment would be one that is able to block out those harmful wavelengths of light, while at the same time, allowing the beneficial wavelengths through.
 We'll review indoor glasses and outdoor glasses below.

 Most simple sunglasses block the majority of light from 380nm all the way through 650nm12.
 Thus, the beneficial light cannot enter the eye.
 More importantly, is that this blocking pattern results in a very dark lens that should not be used indoors.